 For this reason, physical therapy is often the best way of addressing the problem alongside anti-inflammatories and possibly even regenerative therapy.
 In extreme cases surgery can be used to manually remove the calcium, however, we recommend regenerative therapy.

 Despite osteoarthritis most commonly afflicting hips and knees, sometimes it can appear in shoulder joints.
 The cartilage between the bones gradually erodes and causes the bones to painfully rub together.
 Despite being a relatively severe form of arthritis which may cause long term discomfort there are a wide variety of treatment and management options.

 As the intensity of the pain can vary (sometimes by weeks or even months) medicating for osteoarthritis can be difficult.
 Most patients diagnosed with the condition will start on lower strength general painkillers and ‘work up’ to stronger, script-only, alternatives should the condition drastically worsen.
-The most effective method for treating osteoarthritis in the shoulder over the long term is to protect and strengthen the muscles and tendons as much as possible through regular/suitable exercise and physiotherapy.
-Stem cell therapy is a better alternative to surgery that can help alleviate the pain.
+The most effective method for treating osteoarthritis in the shoulder over the long term is to protect and strengthen the muscles and tendons as much as possible through regular/suitable exercise and physiotherapy. regenerative therapy is a better alternative to surgery that can help alleviate the pain.